 Where are you located?

-A. We have operation centers in Minnesota (Minneapolis), Florida (Orlando), and Massachusetts (Brimfield).
+A. We have operation centers in Minnesota (Minneapolis) and Massachusetts (Brimfield).
 However, our tours don't leave from our offices so if you don’t live near any of these places it doesn’t matter.
 Our customers come from everywhere.

 Is insurance available for my tour?

-A. Yes, two types (for most tours).
-We have our own in-house “waiver of cancellation penalties” for $39, and we sell TravelGuard travel insurance.
+A. Yes, three types (for most tours).
+We have our own in-house “waiver of cancellation penalties” for $39, an in-house option that returns payment (price varies by tour cost and length) and we sell TravelGuard travel insurance.
 The TravelGuard refunds your tour if you cannot go, plus includes medical, lost luggage, travel delays, etc. Our in-house gives you a credit for your tour that you can apply to any other tour with us within one year.
 See the Cancellation and Insurance page on our website.